|MP 4.01.11||Occlusion of Uterine Arteries Using Transcatheter Embolization|

 Transcatheter uterine artery embolization (UAE) is a minimally invasive technique that involves the injection of small particles into the uterine arteries to block the blood supply to the uterus and uterine fibroids.
 It potentially serves as an alternative to hysterectomy.
-UAE has also been used to treat other conditions including postpartum hemorrhage (PPH) and cervical ectopic pregnancy, and bleeding uterine arteriovenous malformation.
+UAE has also been used to treat other conditions including postpartum hemorrhage, cervical ectopic pregnancy, and bleeding uterine arteriovenous malformation.

 In April 2000, Embosphere® Microspheres (Biosphere Medical) was cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process for hypervascularized tumors and arteriovenous malformations (AVMs).
 In November 2002, this product was cleared for marketing specifically for use in uterine fibroid embolization.
 Since that time, several other devices have been cleared for marketing.
 In 2003, Contour® Emboli PVA (Boston Scientific) was cleared for the embolization of peripheral hypervascular tumors and peripheral AVMs.
 In March 2004, the Contour SE™ (Boston Scientific) was cleared by the FDA for treatment of uterine fibroids.
 In December 2008, Cook Incorporated Polyvinyl Alcohol Foam Embolization Particles received FDA marketing clearance for use in uterine fibroid embolization.